 - Death that occurs within 24 hours after a patient has been removed from such restraints.

-- Death entry must document the patient's name, date of birth, date of death, name of attending physician or other licensed practitioner who is responsible for the care of the patient, medical record number and primary diagnoses.
+- Death entry must document the patient's name, date of birth, date of death, name of attending physician, or other licensed practitioner who is responsible for the care of the patient, medical record number, and primary diagnoses.

-Questions regarding reporting of hospital restraint or seclusion deaths may be directed to the CMS Chicago Regional Office at ChicagoNLTCPOC@cms.hhs.gov.
+Questions regarding the reporting of hospital restraint or seclusion deaths may be directed to the CMS Chicago Regional Office at ChicagoNLTCPOC@cms.hhs.gov.